markrooze.com is the personal blog of Mark Rooze. That’s me. And here’s a bit about me.

 Today, I live in Florence, SC with my wife and daughter.
-I continue to teach English at Florence-Darlington Technical College in the English and Humanities Department and am the lead instructor in Technical Writing and Advanced Technical Writing.
-I am also lead teacher in Religion and the chair of the college’s Curriculum Committee.
+I continue to teach English at Florence-Darlington Technical College in the English, Reading, and College Skills Department and am the lead instructor in Technical Writing and Advanced Technical Writing.
+I am also lead teacher in Religion and the chair of the college’s Curriculum and Instruction Committee.

 I have continued to pursue a lifetime of musical studies, and am a cellist with the Florence Symphony Orchestra.
 I also play guitar and bass with church groups and, in keeping with my loves of theology, poetry, and music, write modern Christian hymns as well.